microsoft/react-native-code-push/README.md

         buildTypes {
             debug {
                 ...
-                // CodePush updates should not be tested in Debug mode ...
+                // Note: CodePush updates should not be tested in Debug mode as they are overriden by the RN packager.
+However, because CodePush checks for updates in all modes, we must supply a key. buildConfigField "String", "CODEPUSH_KEY", '""'
+                ...
             }